LorisBarbisan/gig-event-connect/replit.md

 - **Frontend**: React and TypeScript with Wouter for client-side routing.
 - **Backend**: Express.js and TypeScript, providing a comprehensive API layer.
 - **Database**: PostgreSQL with Drizzle ORM.
 The schema has been optimized to unify profile tables, simplify messaging, streamline job handling, and improve notification efficiency.
 - **Authentication**: Custom session management with `localStorage` persistence, requiring email verification.
 Robust server-side validation and cache clearing mechanisms are implemented to prevent authentication race conditions and ensure immediate password reset/change efficacy.
+Social login (Google, Facebook, LinkedIn) UI has been removed from sign-in and sign-up pages - authentication is email/password only.
 - **Messaging System**: Refactored to a production-ready fetch-first pattern using React Query for messages, ensuring atomic operations via database transactions and eliminating race conditions.
 WebSocket integration provides real-time updates.

 ### Feature Specifications